SolanaFish/SolanaPage/README.md

             });
         };
         ```
-    - Module has to implement `getMainView` and `getSettings` methods that return a promise that resolves to html code of main page and settings of a module (or return null if your module doesn't show anyting on settings or main pages)
+    - Module has to implement `getMainView` and `getSettings` methods that return a promise that resolves to html code of main page and settings of a module (or return null if your module doesn't show anything on settings or main pages)
     ```JavaScript
     module.exports.getSettings = () => {
         return new Promise((resolve, reject) => {